forcedotcom/cli/releasenotes/sfdx/README.md

 * FIX: The `sfdx data query` command no longer suppresess or nullifies the value of `0` (in human-readable output) when it's returned by a SOQL query.
 (GitHub issue [#1892](https://github.com/forcedotcom/cli/issues/1892), plugin-data PR [#470](https://github.com/salesforcecli/plugin-data/pull/470))

    Many thanks to [Leo Stewart](https://github.com/leostewart) for reporting the issue, and then providing the fix.
-We look forward to more contributions from you and community!
+We're stoked with your contribution, and we look forward to more from you and community!

 ## 7.187.1 (Feb 9, 2023) [stable]